itsays-zqc/my-website/docs/tutorial/7Monitor.md

 7 )	**X Resolution:** The number of mesh steps along propagation direction.

-### Global Option (FDTD)
+## 5 Global Option (FDTD)

-- **Feature description:** The global monitor settings, the parameter in this window will be adopted in other monitors if your override global options is unchecked.
+**Feature description:** The global monitor settings, the parameter in this window will be adopted in other monitors if your override global options is unchecked.

-- **Notes:** Monitors with override global option tab include profile and power monitor, reflective monitor and mode expansion.
+**Notes:** Monitors with override global option tab include profile and power monitor, reflective monitor and mode expansion.

-- **Frequency power tab:**
+### 5.1 Frequency power tab

 !['monitor_20'](../../static/img/tutorial/monitor/monitor_20.png)